 3. Save time

-Ideally, your reference sheet, resume, and cover letter should be uniform and have the same format.
-However, this can be time-consuming, especially if starting with a blank document and design isn’t your forte.
+Ideally, your reference sheet, resume, and cover letter should be uniform in format.
+However, this can be time-consuming, especially if starting with a blank document, and design isn’t your forte.

 There’s no need to fiddle with aligning your columns and bolding specific text with a reference template.
-The right template will have all the formatting embedded in it, so you can focus on important things like preparing for your job interview.
+The right template will have all the formatting embedded, so you can focus on important things like preparing for your job interview.

 1. Professional references template

 Professional or work references are provided by people you have worked with in the past, including employers, managers, and co-workers.
-These people are in a good position to vouch for your reliability, teamwork, communication skills, and other qualities that employers value.
+These people are well positioned to vouch for your reliability, teamwork, communication skills, and other qualities employers value.

-Professional references often include previous employers who understand your achievements or skills.
+Professional references often include former employers who can attest to your achievements or skills.
 Ideally, you should select work references you have remained in touch with after leaving your past roles.
 Not much more awkward than asking for a reference, and the person doesn’t remember you!

 Here is an example of a professional reference page.

 As well as the applicant’s basic contact information, it includes each reference’s name, position, company, and contact information.
-It also has a brief reference description to give prospective employers an overview of the applicant’s positive qualities.
+It also includes a brief reference description that gives prospective employers an overview of the applicant’s positive qualities.

 2. Personal references template